jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 #Eclipse cheat sheets to DITA to PDF

 I worked on the [open source](https://en.wikipedia.org/wiki/Open_source) [Java](https://www.oracle.com/java/index.html) based project [Debrief](http://debrief.info/) the leading maritime analysis tool which is also on GitHub at [https://github.com/debrief/debrief](https://github.com/debrief/debrief).
-This project aims to be a easy to follow tutorial on all the technologies listed and the code is based on some parts of the document publishing that I did in the Debrief project.
-The glossary of links at the bottom of this README describe the technologies being used.
+Java is now ranked number one on the [TIOBE Index](http://www.tiobe.com/tiobe_index) and this project aims to be a easy to follow tutorial on all the technologies listed.
+The code is based on some parts of the document publishing that I did in the Debrief project.
+The list of resources at the bottom of this README describe the technologies being used.

+The original project just created one highly customized [PDF](https://acrobat.adobe.com/au/en/products/about-adobe-pdf.html) and there are a couple of example PDFs that can be seen in the root of this repository.
+Recently I added support for other output formats that are not customized including HTMLHelp, TocJS and XHTML.

+This program runs inside [Eclipse](https://www.eclipse.org/), an [integrated development environment](https://en.wikipedia.org/wiki/Integrated_development_environment) (IDE) and is mainly a Java based project in that all the code libraries use Java ([Apache FOP](https://xmlgraphics.apache.org/fop/), [Saxon](https://sourceforge.net/projects/saxon/files/Saxon-HE/), [DITA Open Toolkit](http://www.dita-ot.org/), [Apache ANT](http://ant.apache.org/), Eclipse) and it also uses [XSL](https://www.w3.org/Style/XSL/) and [XML](https://www.w3.org/XML/) heavily.
+Using Eclipse allows us to create a publishing pipeline creating all the working output formats one after the other, in one click by building the project.
+Development was originally done in [oXygen XML Editor](https://www.oxygenxml.com) then ported to Eclipse.

 Jump ahead to the various sections in this README.md by using the links below: